 Side Effects of CBD

 Now that we’ve covered the wellness benefits, let’s talk about the side effects of CBD.
 For starters, CBD does not get you high.
 Overall, users experience minimal negative side effects of CBD.
 The Department of Health and Human Services states that there are no signs of serious side effects² with short or long-term use of CBD in healthy individuals.
-There are zero documented overdoses with the use of CBD or cannabis.
+There are zero documented overdoses with the use of CBD.
 Plus, the World Health Organization³ states that it is safe, natural, and non-toxic.

 Some medical studies show that side effects are rare but can occur.
 What are the side effects of CBD?
 Although minimal, it is important to note.
 The following effects have been reported: changes in appetite, changes in mood, diarrhea, dizziness, drowsiness, anxiety, nausea, dry mouth, vomiting, and fatigue.